Sakops/NO_Project/README.md

 ## Overview

-This repository contains the codebase for Project 2 at JKU Linz NO. The project aims to...
+This repository contains the codebase for Project 2 at JKU Linz NO.